Is the Cabin Zero Military 28L the Best Personal Item Backpack for European Budget Airlines?

 Weight

-The current Cabin Zero Military 28L weighs 825g, which is exceptional for its size and durability.
+The current Cabin Zero Military 28L weighs 905g, which is exceptional for its size and durability.
 The Classic Cabin Zero 28L is even lighter at 600g.

-Personally, I would rule out any bag smaller than 30L that weighs over 1 kg, unless it’s a hiking pack with a frame and waist harness, engineered primarily for comfort.
-It’s easy to get sucked into buying a bag that ticks every box on an ever-increasing list of specs.
-In reality, there are trade-offs.
-It’s no good having a bag with every bell and whistle if it’s either too heavy or made of such flimsy material that it requires ‘babying’ because you’re worried it will split or get a hole in it.
+Personally, I would rule out any bag of this size weighing over 1 kg, unless it’s a hiking pack with a frame and waist harness.
+It’s easy to get sucked into securing a bag that ticks every box on an ever-increasing list of specs.
+The reality is there are trade-offs.
+It’s no good having a bag with every bell and whistle if it’s too heavy.
+And you don’t want a bag that wins on grams but is too flimsy and requires ‘babying’ to prevent damage to the bag or its contents.

 Security

-The main compartment has lockable zippers, and there’s a quality TSA lock you can add and colour-match.
-It’s easy to hide the zipper pulls from temptation from a casual thief by tucking them under the flap, away from wandering hands.
-There are strong compression straps, with Duraflex hardware, to negotiate, too.
-An inbuilt Okuban tracker means the unique number can be logged if it’s found, so the bag can be returned to you if it’s been registered.
+The main compartment has lockable beefy YKK zips, and there’s a quality TSA lock you can add and colour-match.
+It’s easy to hide the zip pulls from casual thieves by tucking them under the flap, out of reach of wandering hands.
+There are strong compression straps with Duraflex buckles to deter thieves, too.
+An inbuilt Okuban tracker means the unique number can be logged and the bag returned to you if it’s found.

 Of course, you can also add an AirTag, or if you’re looking for something separate from the Apple ecosystem, but similarly effective, I rate Chipolo.